gleechi/gleechi.github.io/pages/0.11.0/unity/VirtualGrasp_UnityAPI.md

 ### VG_PhysicalBy

+An enum to specify if an object is physical, and if physical by which unity component.

 |NotPhysical|If object is not physical|
 |RigidBody|If object is physical due to attached rigid body|
 |ArticulationBody|If object is physical due to attached articulation body|